compatibl/tradeentry/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/compatibl/tradeentry/pulls)
 ## Summary

-Trade entry from natural language for the capital markets using LLMs
+__Trade entry from natural language for the capital markets using LLMs__

+Experiment results and completions from the workshop and presentation by Alexander Sokol at the WBS Quantitative Finance Conference (2024) are located at:

+`tests/cl/tradeentry/experiments`

+Instructions on running the tests to follow.

 ## Copyright